 Oceanographic Buoy Integration

-Each research buoy consists of a central steel structure with buoyancy provided by UV stabilized rotationally-molded polyethylene floats.
+Each research buoy consisted of a central steel structure with buoyancy provided by UV stabilized rotationally-molded polyethylene floats.
 The floats are bolted around this structure manufactured by Mobilis.

-For each one, Cyprus Subsea integrated the required oceanographic instruments, a communication system and a renewable energy system to power the instruments and communication electronics.
+For each buoy, Cyprus Subsea integrated the required oceanographic instruments, a communication system and a renewable energy system.
 The communication systems transmit the ocean data to onshore servers for stakeholders to view the measurements in real-time.

 Oceanographic Instruments & LoRa Technology

-The research buoys have a combination of oceanographic instruments that measure:
+The research buoys were equipped with a combination of oceanographic instruments that measured:

 - conductivity